I’ve been going deep on language lately

 Partly because I’ve created a “scripting tool” for my Just Do This members, where I’ve written sample scripts for everything from getting past the gatekeeper and dealing with time wasters, to fielding complaints and chasing late payers.

-Partly because I’ve been creating my “Dealing with D!ckheads” webinar, in which I cover how to identify the type of challenging person you’re dealing with and what to do about it.
+Partly because I’ve been creating my “Dealing with D!ckheads” webinar (recording exclusively available to Just Do This members), in which I cover how to identify the type of challenging person you’re dealing with and what to do about it.
 (Yes, I’m using the pejorative deliberately.)

 Partly because I have been interviewing and learning from some of the best communicators going around, thanks to my Talking Talks series.